pablodecm/phd_thesis/src/102_chapter_2.md

-or the particle momentum decreasing along its trajectory due to interaction with the detecting elements, Equation [-@eq:lorentz_eq] is only an approximation and the trajectory path can be obtained by solving a differential equation.
+or the particle momentum decreasing along its trajectory due to interaction with the detecting elements, Equation [-@eq:lorentz_eq] is only an approximation and the trajectory path can be obtained by solving the relevant differential equation.

 In the case of CMS, the magnetic field is generated by a large superconducting solenoid, contained inside a hollow cylinder